viebboy/PyGOP/docs/index.rst

 Documentation Overview
 ----------------------

-* :ref:`changelog` documents major changes between versions.

 * :ref:`installation` gives instruction on how to install PyGOP through pip or source.

 * :ref:`quickstart` gives a brief introduction on how to use PyGOP interface.

+* :ref:`examples` gives illustrative examples on CelebA and Mnist dataset with complete code.

-* :ref:`examples` gives instruction on how to run our complete example code on a subset of CelebA dataset.
+* :ref:`data` gives instruction on the data feeding mechanism of PyGOP.

 * :ref:`common-interface` is dedicated to common parameters and interface shared by all algorithms.

-* :ref:`data` gives instruction on the data feeding mechanism of PyGOP.

 * :ref:`computation` discusses how to setup parameters related to computation devices and computation environment such as single machine or cluster.

 * :ref:`algorithms` gives brief description of each algorithm and algorithm-specific parameters.

 * :ref:`customization` details how to define custom loss, metrics or operators.

+* :ref:`changelog` documents major changes between versions.

+* :ref:`contributing` gives instructions on how to contribute to PyGOP.

+* :ref:`license` details license statement.

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

-   changelog
    installation
    quickstart
    examples
+   data
    common
-   data
    computation
    algorithms
    customization
+   changelog
+   contributing
+   license